martinthomson/tmi/draft-thomson-tmi.md

 otherwise be available.
 For instance, the Internet does not function without routers that enable packets to reach other networks.

-Thus, there is some level of intermediation that is essential for the proper functioning of the Internet.
+There is some level of intermediation that is essential for the proper functioning of the Internet.

 Scalable solutions to the introduction problem often depend on services that